PySCeS/pysces-documentation/source/inputfile_doc.rst

 assumes that the model exists in a single unit volume compartment.
 In this case it is **not** necessary to define a compartment and the ODEs therefore describe changes in concentration per time.
-However, if a compartment is defined, PySCeS assumes that the ODEs describe changes in substance amount per time.
-Doing this affects how the model is defined in the input file (especially with respect to the definitions of rate equations and species) and the user is **strongly** advised to read the Users Guide before building models in this way.
+However, **if a compartment is defined**, PySCeS assumes that the ODEs describe changes in substance **amount per time** in keeping with the SBML standard.
+Doing this affects how the model is defined in the input file (especially with respect to the definitions of rate equations and species) and the user is **strongly** advised to read the User Guide before building models in this way.
 The general compartment definition is ``Compartment: <name>,
 <size>, <dimensions>``, where *<name>* is the unique
 compartment id, *<size>* is the size of the compartment (i.e.